- The Washington Times - Thursday, December 18, 2025

 Taiwan’s communications were more upbeat.

-Ms. Kuo also stated that Taiwan will raise defense spending to over 3% of GDP this year, and “aims for this figure to reach five percent by 2030.”
+Ms. Kuo said Taiwan will raise defense spending to more than 3% of gross domestic product this year and “aims for this figure to reach five percent by 2030.”

 That, however, cannot be guaranteed.

-Some figures in Washington have criticized Taipei for not putting more resources into its military, which is dwarfed by China’s forces.
+Some figures in Washington have criticized Taipei for not allocating more resources to its military, which is significantly outnumbered by Chinese forces.

 However, Mr. Lai’s government is shackled.